Tag Archive : Saarthi Relationship & Marriage Counseling Services

 5 Ways to Heal From Workplace Bullying

 Anybody who has been a victim of workplace bullying knows the pain that this type of harassment and humiliation causes.
-Well, once the bully has been dealt with, don’t expect to feel fine afterward.
+Well, once the bully has been dealt with, don’t expect to feel fine afterwards.
 While you may feel a sense of relief, that you are no longer experiencing the daily stress of working with a bully, you also may have some residual impact from what you experienced.
-In fact, workplace bullying often has a lasting impact on your overall mental and physical health.
+Workplace bullying often has a lasting impact on your overall mental and physical health.

 The key is to not grant what happened to you define who you are as a person.
 Identify that workplace bullies have a choice.
 You did not deserve to be bullied.
 Place the responsibility for the bullying on the shoulders of the bully and move forward.
 Leave the hurtful words and the actions in the past.

-Eminent psychologist and corporate consellor Shivani Misri Sadhoo shares 5 ways to heal from workplace bullying.
+Eminent psychologist and corporate counsellor Shivani Misri Sadhoo share 5 ways to heal from workplace bullying.
 Here they are.

 1. Make Your Health A Priority